A1ta1r/mutual-authentication/README.md

 **Software Implementation of the Mutual Authentication Protocol Without the Participation of a Trusted Authority**

 This software implements the software mutual authentication protocol using the RSA cryptographic algorithm based on Java BigInteger methods and cryptographically secure RNG.
-This library allows two parties to generate a common secret (usually a symmetric key for message encryption during chat session)
+This library allows two parties to generate a common secret (AES-128 key for message encryption during chat session)

-Kotlin targeting Java (9.0)
+Kotlin targeting JVM (JDK 9.0)

 ## How to use this software

-#### Node creation
+### Authentication API Usage
-This software relies on Node.kt and NodeSettings.kt classes.
+This software relies on Node.kt class.
 Node.kt is an entry point for all authentication checks and session key generation.
-If you plan to use the library for the first time, then:
+If you plan to use the library, then:
-1. Create an *RSA* instance and generate new RSA Key Pair using *RSA.generateKeyPair()*.
-Keys are 2048 bits long.
-2. Create a *NodeSettings* instance using *NodeSettingsFactory.createNew(id: Int, Pair<KeyRSA, KeyRSA>)*.
-Provide Id and Generated RSA Key Pair (or your own).
-**ID collisions are not handled in any way, this depends heavily on context and environment.
-You are welcome to implement your own ID generator**
-3. Create a *Node* instance with *NodeSettings* as an argument.
-4. Create as many *Nodes* as you want that way.

-If you have already created at least one *NodeSettings* instance, then you can recreate the *NodeSettings* in order to recreate the *Node* instance with the same ID and RSA keys.
-To do this, create a *NodeSettings* instance using *NodeSettingsFactory.getFromFile(path: String)*.
-Specify the path file.

-#### Authentication, key distribution
-Authentication is possible using the *Node.connectToNode(node: Node)* method.
-- Returns true if mutual authentication between _this_ and the other *Node* instance is complete.
-- This method also registers both *nodes* when invoked on an unknown Node.
-- If a *Node* instance with the same ID and different RSA Key Pair tries to authenticated itself, false will be returned and no values will be overriden.
+1. Generate RSA key pair using *generateKeyPair* method from RSA class.
+2. Use NodeFileRepository to add new nodes via *addNode* method.
+3. Use NodeFileRepository to read nodes from files via *readNode* method.
+4. Use *connectToNode()* from Node class to perform mutual authentication and generate common AES-128 key.
+5. Use *sendMessage()* from Node class to send messages encrypted with common AES-128 key OR use the AES-128 key in your code to encrypt stuff.
+For quick test of this software launch an app.kt file located in src/auth.

+### Sample App Usage
+A demo app showcases authentication and message sending features in a more user-friendly way using JavaFX.
+- List of nodes is loaded from secret_data directory on program launch.
+- Use *Create Node* to create new node with specified Node ID.
+- Use *Update From Files* to read node info from files.
+This will override all already loaded nodes.
+- Select First and Second Nodes, then use *Connect Nodes* to perform mutual authentication between selected Nodes and share a common AES-128 key.
+- Select First and Second Nodes, then use *Send Message* to send random message encrypted with common AES-128 key.
+- Use *Hard Reset* to erase all nodes and existing node files.

-## Future plans
+## Development targets
+[x] FileNodeRepository to work with File System.
-[ ] Implement AES for message encryption and decryption using the common secret.
+[x] Implement AES for message encryption and decryption using the common secret.
 [ ] Modify the protocol to work over HTTP connection.
-[ ] Implement EC cryptography instead of RSA.
+[ ] Modify the protocol to work over TCP/IP sockets.
+[ ] Explore and implement elliptic curves cryptography.